-The Grauer School uses School and Student Services, SSS, which is a service of NAIS, the National Association of Independent Schools.
-Applications for new and returning financial aid applicants for the 2018/29 school year are due on February 2, 2018.
-Applications received after this date will be considered on a funds available basis.
+The Grauer School's financial assistance program uses School and Student Services, SSS, which is a service of NAIS, the National Association of Independent Schools.
+Applications for new and returning applicants to this program are due on February 1 of each academic year.
+Applications received after this date will be considered on a funds-available basis.

 Click here to view information about the financial aid application process using SSS in our Financial Aid flyer.
-For more information about SSS and completing your financial aid application, please refer to the SSS Parent Financial Statement Workbook and Instruction Booklet.
+For more information about SSS and completing your financial aid application, please refer to the SSS Family Guide to Financial Aid.

-- Create an account on SSS and complete the Parents’ Financial Statement (PFS) online.
+- Create an account on SSS and complete the Parents’ Financial Statement (PFS) online by February 1, 2019.

-- Upload copies of your 2016 Federal Tax form (1040) and any estimated changes in your 2017 Federal Tax form.
+- Upload copies of your 2017 Federal Tax form (1040) and any estimated changes in your 2018 Federal Tax form by February 1, 2019.
 Be sure to include all schedules filed as well as your W-2 forms.
-You will need to submit your 2017 tax documents by March 1, 2018.
+You will need to submit your 2018 tax documents by March 1, 2019.

 - Complete and upload the supplemental form, which contains questions specific to The Grauer School.